 If you’re an Amazon Prime subscriber, the Firestick can help you get the most out of the service.
 It’s also a good option if you want to use Alexa or have Amazon Smart Speakers.
 Roku is compatible with Alexa, too, but it’s also compatible with Google Smart Home devices.

 Another reason you may edge toward Firestick is to access the Amazon Appstore.
-With that, you can download games and even install a VPN on Firestick.
+With that, you can download games and even install a VPN on Firestick (though you can also use a VPN with Roku, too).
+Check out our best VPN for Firestick and best VPN for Roku guides.

 Overall Winner: Roku

 What’s your experience with Roku or Firestick?
+In your opinion, what is the best streaming device?
 Do you have a favorite?
 Let us know in the comments below.
 As always, thank you for reading.